Megapixel99/stats-tracker/README.md

   mongoUrl: 'mongodb://yourUrl',
   usageLength: 100, // determines how much CPU usage info to save in the database (for the average CPU usage to be determined), defaults to 100 and is updated every 5 seconds
-  logger: console, // defaults to console if nothing is passed });
+  logger: console, // defaults to console if nothing is passed
+  timezone: 'UTC', // defaults to 'UTC' if nothing is passed, supports the timezones in `Intl` });
 ```